Home » Financial Freedom » 20 Borderline Genius Mindset Tricks & Habits for Wealth

 Diversify income streams

-The image shows a man's hand holding a ball with a note referring to diversifying income streams as a smart wealth habit.
+The photo shows a man's hand holding a ball with income wording.

 Image Credit: Shutter_m from Getty Images.